 How Long is a Midwifery Course?

-When learning the skills for midwifery practice in our midwifery Access course, you have one year to complete it.
+When learning the skills for midwifery practice in our midwifery Access course, you have two years to complete it.
 Due to the flexible learning nature of our midwifery course, online learners tend to achieve their diploma within 9-12 months, so you can complete it sooner than the agreed timeframe, it’s all dependent on you!

 An approved midwifery degree, UK learners, will take you three years to complete when studying full-time.
 The degree will combine a blend of academic learning and practical teachings.